yahoo/bgjs/README.md

 This gives us:
 1. _Control flow for free_: The computer uses the dependency relationships to run our behaviors in the correct sequence.
 This works just like spreadsheet formulas.
-2. _Ease of maintenance_: Requirements inevitably change, and do dependencies.
+2. _Ease of maintenance_: Requirements inevitably change.
+This means dependencies change.
 Control flow automatically adapts.
 3. _Legibility_: Dependency relationships are explicit.
 We can look at a behavior and immediately see how it interfaces with other behaviors.
-This is unlike functions which are often linked via calls made in some other part(s) of the code.
+This is unlike function definitions which are linked via calls in some other part of the program.

 Behavior Graph isn't a replacement for functions.
 (We wrote it with functions, hello!)
-Instead it gives us a higher level of abstraction for partitioning our code into subtasks.
+Instead it gives us higher level abstractions for partitioning our code into subtasks.
 It lets us say "these two blocks of code are related and here's how".
-And with that information both humans and the computer are better able to infer the intent of the code.
+And with that information the computer is able to run things for us.
+And humans are better able to infer the intent of the code.

 ## Can I see an example?